How many students attended the 2016 LYNX Camp?

 - We will limit Session One (music industry program) to 75 students.
-We will limit Session Two (film and digital animation/motion graphics programs) to 90 students.
+We will limit Session Two (film and digital animation/motion graphics programs) to 45 students per program (90 total).
 We will limit the Session Three programs (photography, sculpture, advanced singer/songrwriter, and CAM preivew week) to 20 students per program.
 We anticipate that most of our programs will fill to capacity.

 I will finish 8th grade this May/June.
 Can I attend the LYNX Camp?

 I will graduate from high school in May/June.
 Can I attend the LYNX Camp?

 My family can't afford the camp, should I still apply?